iamnishantsaxena/Jarvis/README.md

 Jarvis is designed to make technology more accessible, engaging, and even a little fun.
 Whether you’re here to ask questions, learn something new, or simply have a laugh, Jarvis is ready to chat with you.

-The motivation behind Jarvis is simple: I wanted to create a simple and conversational AI that’s not only smart but also approachable.
 This project combines cutting-edge AI with a touch of humor and personality to deliver an interactive experience you’ll love.

-So, whether you’re a tech enthusiast, a curious learner, or just passing by, I hope Jarvis will make your day a little brighter.

-## Features

 It is a Python-based chatbot capable of responding to user queries using TF-IDF for natural language processing and cosine similarity for response matching.
 It also includes a predefined set of responses for common questions.

 Features
 * Modular Design: Encapsulated in a Chatbot class for better organization and scalability.